Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 **1. Power On**
 - The ESP32-CAM and ESP32 controller initialize.
 - All LEDs and servo motors are set to their default (off/closed) state.
+- •	Switch on using a Rocker Switch

 **2. Image Capture**
 - When an item is placed near the bin’s opening, the ESP32-CAM captures an image of the waste.